Expert Insight

 To join the world’s march to zero emissions by 2050, data centre owners and operators need to urgently embrace technological change.
 Ironically, a sector which has helped the majority of governments and businesses to change, must now undergo its own transformation – a green transformation.

-At BG&E, our clients seek technical professionals that understand their business, industry and their customers – and can design data centres and mission critical facilities that are secure, operationally resilient (providing continuity 24/7, including during crisis), energy efficient and scalable.
+At BG&E, our clients seek technical professionals that understand their business, industry and their customers – and can design data centres and mission-critical facilities that are secure, operationally resilient (providing continuity 24/7, including during crisis), energy efficient and scalable.

 In this vital sector, our portfolio of clients includes market leading technology, finance, property, healthcare and education companies, as well as governments.